 Our Justice Theatre program stages interactive theatre performances in classrooms and community settings around the province, featuring legal issues relevant to the everyday lives of students and those with unique legal needs.

-Drama can be an effective way to tell the story behind the law – the principles that underlie our legal system, the rule of law, the role of the judge and jury.
+Drama can be an effective way to explain key legal concepts—the principles that underlie our legal system, the rule of law, the role of the judge and jury.

 Engaging and relevant